 Pursuant to the Creighton Agreement, the Company is obligated to pay Creighton, on a quarterly basis, a royalty of 1.5% of the revenue collected worldwide from the sale of any product licensed under the Creighton Agreement, less certain amounts including, without limitation, chargebacks, credits, taxes, duties and discounts or rebates.
 The Creighton Agreement does not provide for minimum royalties.
 Also pursuant to the Creighton Agreement, the Company agreed to invest, in the aggregate, at least \$2.5 million over 36 months, beginning May 26, 2006, towards development of any licensed product.
 This \$2.5 million investment obligation excluded the first \$150,000 of costs related to the prosecution of patents, which the Company invested outside of the Creighton Agreement.
 The Company is further obligated to pay to Creighton an amount equal to 20% of certain of the Company's research and development expenditures as reimbursement for the use of Creighton's facilities.
 Failure to comply with the payment obligations above will result in all rights in the licensed patents and know-how reverting back to Creighton.
 As of December 31, 2007, the Company had satisfied the \$2.5 million investment obligation described above.
-For the three months ended March 31, 2011 and 2010, the Company paid Creighton \$10,000 and \$21,000, respectively, in satisfaction of the 20% facility reimbursement obligation.
+The Company recorded research and development costs and expenses related to the 20% facility reimbursement obligation totaling approximately \$11,000 and \$21,000, respectively for the three and six months ended June 30, 2010.